burnssa/ai-alignment-research/scotus-constitutional-geometry/experiment_output/EXPERIMENT_OUTCOMES.md

 ### Interpretation

-1. **RLHF explicitly teaches constitutional geometry**: The fact that a 27B base model (Gemma) shows near-zero constitutional structure while a 3B aligned model shows strong structure (both ~0.48) proves RLHF is not merely "refining" emergent representations — it's creating them.
+1. **Conceptual structure doesn't emerge from scale alone**: The Gemma 2-27B base model (27B params) shows near-zero constitutional structure, yet after RLHF achieves the same ~0.48 R² as the 3B aligned model.
+This suggests post-training may be needed for conceptual emergence in many cases.

-2. **The 8B Llama base result may be model-family specific**: Llama 3.1-8B's positive base R² (0.24) appears to be an exception, not the rule.
-Gemma 2-27B at 3x the scale shows weaker base structure.
+2. **Base model structure varies by family, not scale**: Llama 3.1-8B shows positive base R² (0.24), but this doesn't generalize — Gemma 2-27B at 3x the scale shows weaker base structure.

-3. **Western vs Chinese training persists at scale**: Qwen's weak signal at 32B confirms this is not a scale issue — it reflects training data/cultural differences.
+3. **Western vs Chinese training persists at scale**: Qwen's weak signal at 32B suggests this reflects training data/cultural differences rather than scale.

-4. **Ceiling effect confirmed**: Multiple models converge at ~0.40-0.50 R², suggesting this is a fundamental limit of linear probing for these concepts.
+4. **Apparent ceiling effect**: Multiple Western models converge at ~0.40-0.50 R², which may represent a limit of linear probing for these concepts.

 ---